PI Apparel 2016 Speakers

 Manager Atelier - Specialist Fit & Construction, G-Star Raw, Netherlands

 Ingrid Heijnen is the Manager of Specialist Fit & Construction within G-Star Raw's Atelier Development Centre, a position she has held since 2013.
 In this capacity, Ingrid oversees the advising, coordination and implementation of improved ways of working with fit, grading, construction, development and production.
-Ingrid is specialized with all things related to correct measurements of the garment on the specified body across a multitude of product categories.
+Ingrid specialises in all things related to correct measurements of the garment on the specified body across a multitude of product categories.

 Executive VP and Chief Technology Officer, X-Rite Pantone, Switzerland